mljar/mercury/README.md

 The above command will run server and worker.
 It will serve Mercury website at `http://127.0.0.1:8000`.
 It won't display any notebooks because we didn't add any.
 Please stop the Mercury server (and worker) for a moment with (Ctrl+C).

-Execute the following command to add notebook to Mercury database:
+Execute the following command to add a notebook to Mercury database:

 ```
 mercury add <path_to_notebook>